humm-devadmin/hummdocs/docs/index.md

 </div>

 <p id="footer">
-	*Purchases need to be over $500 for a 5 month payment plan. ^Charged at the first of the month.
+	<strong>1</strong> Purchases need to be over $500 for a 5 month payment plan. <strong>2</strong> Charged at the first of the month.
 If a monthly fee is missed it will be picked up in the next Direct Debit cycle.
+	<strong>3</strong> Payment plan to approved applicants only; fees, terms, conditions, minimum amounts and exclusions apply.
+Payment plan provided by Certegy Ezi-Pay Pty Ltd ABN 28 129 228 986.
+	<strong>4</strong> VIPs have used humm and qualify for special offers like no deposit.
 </p>